 Your recovery journey starts here

-The lasting effects of trauma from childhood, surviving a disaster, or other events can cause some people to turn to substances to deal with the mental and emotional fallout.
-It often leads to a vicious cycle where they continue abusing drugs or alcohol, experience more trauma, and get deeper into their addiction as a way of compensating.
-Addiction Recovery Institute of America believes that a trauma-related addiction program is critical for helping clients break that self-destructive loop.
+The lasting effects of trauma from childhood, surviving a disaster, or other trauma can cause some people to turn to substances.
+It can lead to a vicious cycle where they use drugs or alcohol, experience more trauma, and get deeper into addiction.
+We believe that trauma informed care is critical to break that cycle.

 What Kind of Substance Use Problems Can Trauma Cause?